Gira-X/build-native-emacs-osx/README.md

 `brew install --build-from-source libgccjit` is required which took 4 hours for me.

+`no-titlebar.patch` needs to be applied manually after cloning the repository.

 ---

 This repository provides an `ansible playbook` to install the dependencies